baihacker/pe/README.md

   * ENABLE_EIGEN whether to use [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library.

   * ENABLE_OPENMP swhether to use [openmp](http://www.openmp.org).
-The auto generated pe_config doesn't include this configuration since it will be checked and enable automatically in pe (you can still configure it in pe_config).
+The auto generated pe_config doesn't include this configuration since it will be checked and enabled automatically in pe (you can still configure it in pe_config).
 In the configuration in pe, you can disable it evenif the environment supports it.

   * ENABLE_GMP whether to use [gmp](https://gmplib.org).